PX4/PX4-user_guide/en/peripherals/serial_configuration.md

 ## Deconflicting Ports

 Port conflicts are handled by system startup, which ensures that at most one service is run on a specific port.
-For example, it is not possible to start a mavlink instance on a specific serial device, and then launch a driver that uses the same serial device.
+For example, it is not possible to start a MAVLink instance on a specific serial device, and then launch a driver that uses the same serial device.

 :::warning
 At time of writing there is no user feedback about conflicting ports.